PowerLedger/powr/docs/src/developing/clients/jsonrpc-api.md

 - `<object>`
   - `signature: <string>` - transaction signature as base-58 encoded string
   - `slot: <u64>` - The slot that contains the block with the transaction
   - `err: <object | null>` - Error if transaction failed, null if transaction succeeded.
-[TransactionError definitions](https://github.com/solana-labs/solana/blob/c0c60386544ec9a9ec7119229f37386d9f070523/sdk/src/transaction/error.rs#L13)
   - `memo: <string |null>` - Memo associated with the transaction, null if no memo is present
   - `blockTime: <i64 | null>` - estimated production time, as Unix timestamp (seconds since the Unix epoch) of when transaction was processed. null if not available.